Student career readiness

 3. If you find there are skill gaps in the program, discuss as a team whether these are skills that could be met through minor changes to individual courses, or whether they lie outside your major.
 If you decide the latter, then think about how what co-curricular activities might help students develop those skills.

 4. Consider putting this information on your program's website in a section on Careers.
-We have created a Career readiness inventory - overview for students that you can adapt to share on your websites or in your courses.

 Image of full career readiness program map for International Studies